 So to recap, skin needs water and oil to stay hydrated and healthy.
 Humectants attract water into the skin.
 Emollients and occlusive agents, often plant oils, seal in that water and protect the skin like your natural sebum does.

-To give you an idea of what a typical lotion is composed of, here is a list of ingredients for a best selling face lotion.
+To give you an idea of what a typical lotion is composed of, here is a list of ingredients for a best selling face lotion:

 Ingredients: Avena Sativa Kernel Flour (Oat), Benzyl Alcohol, Cetyl Alcohol, Distearyldimonium Chloride, Glycerin, Isopropyl Palmitate, Petrolatum, Sodium Chloride, Water, Dimethicone

-I’m not going to delve in too deeply into all the ingredients, but the thing to notice here is that there is a lot of extra stuff in here.
+I’m not going to delve in too deeply into all the ingredients, but the thing to notice here is that there's a lot of extra "stuff" in here.
 Glycerin is a humectant which means it attracts water to your skin.
 Isopropyl Palmitate and petrolatum are emollients (softens the skin).
 Dimethicone is the occlusive ingredient which helps retain the water.
 Everything else is for texture, slip, scent or a preservative and has no benefits to the skin.
 These ingredients are listed in order of key ingredient to smallest percentage.
 Notice that all the important ingredients to keep your skin hydrated are last on the list.

 So will this product work as a moisturizer for dry skin?
 Yes, but the thinness and the abundance of filler will mean that this product will need to be reapplied frequently because the percentage of moisturizing ingredients is low.
 What about natural creams and lotions?
 These will work better if they contain good quality plant oils.
 But they will still contain emulsifiers and most likely fillers as well.